 By default, we try to preserve the permissions as they are on your items.

-If some items have inherited permissions at the source, we will let them inherit the permissions from the list or library at the destination.
+If items have inherited permissions at the source, we will let them inherit the permissions from the list or library at the destination.
+If the parent item does not have the same permissions at the source and the destination, the migrated items will not have the same permissions at the source and the destination.

-To preserve the list or library permissions from the source, you must copy the entire list or library using Copy Structure.
+To preserve the list or library permissions from the source, you can: